User Review

 Penne / Mezze penne (- Rigate)

-Literal meaning (Italian): quills or feathers
+Literal meaning (Italian):

 Penne compliment virtually every sauce and are exceptional when paired with a chunky sauce.
 Penne Rigate are ridged and ideal to lock-in flavor.
 Penne Rigate pairs nicely with chunky meat, chunky vegetable, cream, or oil based sauces.
 Also, these shapes are great for baking dishes.